By Lora / Last update March 16, 2023

 Secure Download

 Step 1.
-Select the partition where you stored the deleted files before and click "Start Scan".
+Hover the mouse over the partition where you stored the deleted files before and click Scan.

 select-location-to-scan